KseniiaErnest/JS-Module1-FinalProject-Game/README.md

     - inheritance if any

 ## Game 'Anime Quiz' description and goal, logic breakdown
-- The game checks players's knowledge about anime;
+- The game checks player's knowledge about anime;
-- There are questions with multiple choice answers (in this game there are going to be 3 possible answers);
+- There are questions with multiple choice answers (in this game there are going to be 4 possible answers);
-- Number of players: 2;
+- Number of players 1 (* check Optional)
-- Players switch turns and earn points;
-- The players with the highest score wins;
+- For each correct answer 1 point
-- The game has _start screen_, _game screen_, _end screen_
+- The game has _start screen_, _game screen_, _result screen_ that will be displayed inside _game screen_ after all questions are answered;
+- There is a _questionBank_ with big number of questions but one game - 10 random questions dispalyed one after another.
+-There is going to be a progress track bar that shows _now question_ -  yellow, then if the answer is correct it changes to green, if the answer is wrong it changes to red;
+- Add timer to countdown a time for each answer.
+If a player does not choose answer, it automatically becomes wrong answer- no points

 ## Optional:
 - To add an _anime preference function_, where a player can choose what anime quiz game they want to play;
-- Create, for example, 30 questions, but only 10 of them will be used in one set of the game.
 - Create a record of names and scores, save them;
+- Create 2 player game; -Players switch turns and earn points;

 ## Class, properties, methods
 - class Player {